-- A settling down activity to assist transition. - An agenda sheet so learners know what is required of them. - Use of scripts "ready to learn" and "hands up activity". - A starter/recap/ time to improve work from previous lesson/ activity. - A short explanation about the lesson's learning objectives linked to Odyssey and how learners will learn these skills/knowledge.
-(These should be on the agenda sheet). - Opportunities for learners to tick off activities on the agenda sheet as tasks are completed. - WORD AWARE- An introduction to one/two key word or concept. (can be in any phase) - Revisiting knowledge organisers
+- A settling down activity to assist transition. - An agenda sheet so learners know what is required of them. - A brief introduction about the context of the previous lesson, making the link. - Use of scripts "ready to learn", "hand ups activity" etc. - A starter/recap/ time to improve work from previous lesson/activity. - A short explanation about the lesson's learning objectives linked to Earwig and how learners will acquire these skills/knowledges.
+(This should be reflected on the agenda sheet). - Opportunities for learners to tick off activities on the agenda sheet as tasks are completed. - WORD AWARE- An introduction to one/two key words or concepts. (can be in any phase of learning)